Why Is My Gas Bill So High (QUICK FIX)

 The truth is that all appliances have a lifespan – so it’s normal for your heating system to become less efficient if you have been using it for several years already.

-A good thing is that most parts can be fixed or changed, therefore you won’t have to buy a whole new heating system.
+The good thing is that most parts can be fixed or changed.
+Therefore you won’t have to buy a whole new heating system.

-Take a look at the best gas fireplace inserts to keep you warm during this winter.
+Look at the best gas fireplace inserts to keep you warm this winter.

 Leaking air